ThomasKundera/fedb/projects/dscovr-moon/README.md

-# Analysing DSCOVR vtime-lapse of the Moon in 2015
+# Analysing DSCOVR time-lapse of the Moon in 2015

 ## Introduction